 Billed as, Nearly everything an agribusiness professional would need or want, this year's 54th edition of the Western Farm Show lived up to its slogan.

 When I learned on Thursday that John Keenan had passed away, Uncle John to me – though we were actually first cousins – there were many thoughts that came to mind.
 Foremost was the trip in August 1971, I took with John, Ersa, and their son Mike to the American Legion National baseball championships in Billings, Montana.
 I was 12.
 John was a scout for the Los Angeles Dodgers, and if there was young talent playing somewhere, someplace, John was usually in the stands, stop watch, pencil and program in hand.

 Join the Turtle Tot Club, a series of programs developed for preschool-age children, ages 3 to 5, at the Kansas Wetlands Education Center.
 The one-hour programs, offered at no charge, introduce young children to the natural world around them with sensory experiences, while reinforcing colors, shapes, math and fine motor skills.
 When possible, sessions include outdoor time.

-The following meals will be served Oct.
-13 through Oct.
-17. The secondary schools also have available daily: second choices, chef salad, combo lunches and choice of vegetables and dessert.
+The following meals will be served March 9 through March 13.
+The secondary schools also have available daily: second choices, chef salad, combo lunches and choice of vegetables and dessert.
 The breakfast menu is offered only to students in USD 428.
 Menus are subject to change without notice.
 Milk served with all meals.
 All meals as offered meet USDA nutritional guidelines.